Washington County Coal Plant (GA)

 A Bad Idea For Georgians

-Even though Plant Washington is not remotely on the verge of commencing construction, that has not stopped Power4Georgians from arguing that the facility should be exempt from EPA’s proposed limits on carbon dioxide emissions from new power plants.
-SELC has submitted comments to EPA explaining why, given the lack of construction activity, it would be improper to consider Plant Washington anything other than a new source of carbon pollution.
+Despite having authorization to proceed for nearly three years, the facility has not laid the first brick, forcing Power4Georgians to seek an eighteen month extension of its state-issued construction permit through April 2016.
+Even though Plant Washington is not remotely close to commencing construction, Power4Georgians argues the facility should be exempt from EPA’s proposed limits on carbon dioxide emissions from new power plants.
+SELC submitted comments to EPA stating that given the lack of construction activity, it would be improper to consider Plant Washington anything other than a new source of carbon pollution.

 A Significant Source of Pollution

-If built, Plant Washington would produce the carbon pollution equivalent of about one million cars annually.
-And that carbon pollution would come packaged with many other pollutants of concern to human health in a county already suffering from high levels of air pollution.
-Mercury from the plant would further contaminate the Ogeechee River, which is already so polluted with mercury that the state health department limits the amount of fish that should be eaten from it.
-The plant would also stress Georgia’s limited water resources by consuming 13.5 million gallons per day from the Oconee River.
+If built, Plant Washington would produce the carbon pollution equivalent of about one million cars annually, along with many other pollutants of concern to human health.
+The plant would further contaminate the Ogeechee River, which is already so polluted with mercury that the state health department limits the amount of fish that should be eaten from it.
+And it would stress Georgia’s limited water resources by consuming millions of gallons per day from the Oconee River.

 Dead Plant Walking

-Over 170 proposed U.S. coal-fired power plants have been canceled since 2010 due to the changing economic and regulatory circumstances surrounding coal.
-Plant Washington is one of just two plants still purportedly under development that have no plans to control carbon emissions.
+Over 170 proposed U.S. coal-fired power plants have been canceled since 2010.
+Plant Washington is one of just two plants still purportedly under development without plans to control carbon emissions.

 Conservation Groups Urge EPA to Hold GA’s Proposed Plant Washington to New Pollution Standards